cloudsolver/aws-soa/atoms/SSM Parameter Store.md

 [[CloudFormation]] can use for stacks.
 Only supports symmetric keys #
 Store data such as
-- passwords, (reference secrets in Secrets Manager)
+- passwords (reference secrets in Secrets Manager)
 - database strings,
 - Amazon Machine Image (AMI) IDs, and
 - license codes as parameter values.